syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Sorting.md

 1.Save the location of the `mainTable.Customer` column, it can be swapped after foreign table reference has been set.
 {% tabs %}
 {% highlight c# %}
-//Remember the location of lookupcol so it can be swapped out later GridTableDescriptor td = this.gridGroupingControl1.TableDescriptor;
+//Remember the location of lookup col so it can be swapped out later GridTableDescriptor td = this.gridGroupingControl1.TableDescriptor;
 td.VisibleColumns.LoadDefault();
 int lookUpIndex = td.VisibleColumns.IndexOf("Customer");
 {% endhighlight %}
 {% highlight vb %}
-'Remember the location of lookupcol so it can be swapped out later Dim td As GridTableDescriptor = Me.gridGroupingControl1.TableDescriptor td.VisibleColumns.LoadDefault()
+'Remember the location of lookup col so it can be swapped out later Dim td As GridTableDescriptor = Me.gridGroupingControl1.TableDescriptor td.VisibleColumns.LoadDefault()
 Dim lookUpIndex As Integer = td.VisibleColumns.IndexOf("Customer")